Tracking API¶

 can be set to 4.

 The Buy event is only relevant if the user is charged per product, like in a classic shop.
-If products are sold on a subscription basis, or the web presence is ad-sponsored, this event type is not applicable.
+If products are sold on a subscription basis, or the web presence is ad-sponsored, this event type isn't applicable.

 Prices in a Buy event¶

 Every Buy event can contain a price.
-If the price is set, it is stored with the event and used for calculating the revenue for statistics.
+If the price is set, it's stored with the event and used for calculating the revenue for statistics.
 The price must be a price the user paid for the item, including all taxes and discounts.

 Click event¶